DarwinOnLine/DoLLdapBundle/README.md

 DoLLdapBundle
 =============

-This bundle improves FR3DLdapBundle by adding the ability to connect to multiple LDAP domains.
+This bundle improves FR3DLdapBundle by adding the ability to connect to multiple LDAP domains